 In spite of the slight contrast in the dispensed memory, the two applications ran easily and had a comparative realistic presentation.

-So we can say React Native carry more efficiency compared to other hybrid alternatives.
-However, React Native's performance is not as efficient as Flutter.
+So we can say React Native carries more efficiency compared to other hybrid alternatives.
+However, React Native's performance is not as efficient as Flutter's.

-As we have seen the difference in performance between both cross-platform React Native and Flutter lies in their approach they follow.
+As we have seen the difference in performance between both cross-platform React Native and Flutter lies in the approach they follow.

 For any device to work with ease is what user wants & that can be possible for my operating system and applications.
 The developer can rate stability quite well as the community offers more features and is reliable as well.